-5.2 Description of the fish community of the Swan Canning Estuary during 2018
+5.2 The fish community of the Swan Canning Estuary during 2019

-Overall, the nearshore and offshore fish communities of the Swan Canning Estuary in 2018 were again broadly similar in species composition to those observed during equivalent monitoring conducted annually since 2012.

-An estimated 28,331 fish, belonging to 36 species, were caught in seine net samples collected from the nearshore waters of the Swan Canning Estuary during summer and autumn 2018.
-As in previous years, and as is typical for this and similar estuaries in south-western Australia, the total number of species recorded in the nearshore waters of each zone declined in an upstream direction, from 29 species in the LSCE to 15 species in the USE (Table 3).
-More species were recorded from the nearshore waters of the LSCE, CE and USE in 2018 than during comparable monitoring in 2017.
-This reflects the effects of significant freshwater flows and thus lower salinities in the estuary during the 2017 monitoring period, which created less favourable conditions for a large number of the marine-associated species that inhabit this system.
+Overall, the nearshore and offshore fish communities of the Swan Canning Estuary in 2019 were similar in composition to previous years (2012-2018).
+An estimated 21,637 fish, belonging to 30 species, were caught in seine net samples collected from the nearshore waters of the Swan Canning Estuary during summer and autumn 2019.
+As in previous years, and as is typical for this and similar estuaries in south-western Australia, the total number of species recorded in the nearshore waters of each zone declined in an upstream direction, from 23 species in the LSCE to 16 species in the USE (Table 3).

-The hardyheads (Atherinidae) and gobies (Gobiidae) once again dominated catches from the nearshore waters of the estuary in 2018, with seven of the eight most abundant nearshore species overall belonging to these families.
-In particular, Wallace's hardyhead (Leptatherina wallacei) was again the most abundant species overall and in the CE, MSE and USE (comprising 16-51% of all fish in these zones; Table 3).
-This reflects the preference of this species for fresh to brackish conditions (Potter et al. 2015), which were evident in these zones during the 2018 monitoring period.
-In contrast, the LSCE was dominated by two atherinids, Atherinosoma elongata and L. presbyteroides, which prefer more saline waters.
-Other abundant species belonging to the Gobiidae and Atherinidae included the tropical hardyhead Craterocephalus mugiloides in the CE, the Bluespot goby (Pseudogobius olorum) in the USE, Red-spot goby (Favonigobius punctatus) in the MSE, and Ogilby's hardyhead (Atherinomorus vaigiensis) in the MSE (Table 3).
-In addition, the Western striped grunter (Pelates octolineatus) was fairly abundant in the LSCE (5% of the total catch), as was the Perth herring (Nematalosa vlaminghi) in the USE (20%).
+The hardyheads (Atherinidae) and gobies (Gobiidae) once again dominated catches from the nearshore waters of the estuary in 2019, with the five most abundant nearshore species overall belonging to these families.
+In particular, Wallace's hardyhead (Leptatherina wallacei) was again the most abundant species overall and in the CE, MSE and USE (comprising 26-66% of all fish in these zones; Table 3).
+This reflects the preference of this species for fresh to brackish conditions (Potter et al. 2015), which were evident in these zones during the 2019 monitoring period.
+In contrast, the LSCE was dominated by two other atherinids, Atherinosoma elongata and Craterocephalus mugiloides, as well as the Sandy sprat (Hyperlophus vittatus), all of which prefer more saline waters.
+Other abundant species included the Bluespot goby (Pseudogobius olorum) in the CE and USE, Red-spot goby (Favonigobius punctatus) in the MSE, and Southwestern goby (Afurcagobius suppositus) in the USE, each of which comprised ~6-15% of the catches in each zone (Table 3).

-Samples collected from offshore waters in summer and autumn 2018 using gill nets returned 1,562 fish, comprising 17 species (Table 4).
-The total number of species recorded from each zone was relatively consistent (8-12), with the CE and MSE being the most speciose zones.
-As in the six previous years of monitoring, Perth herring (Nematalosa vlaminghi) was among the dominant species in offshore waters from all four zones, comprising 37-75% of the total catches (Table 4).
-Tailor (Pomatomus saltatrix) were also abundant in 2018, comprising 6-13.5% of the catches from the LSCE, CE and MSE.
-The Southern eagle ray (Myliobatis tenuicaudata) was abundant in the LSCE and Yellowtail grunter (Amniataba caudavittata) in the USE.
-Interestingly, Mulloway were unusually abundant in the catches during 2018, being caught in all four zones yet most abundant in the USE (4.2% of the catch).
+Samples collected from offshore waters in summer and autumn 2019 using gill nets returned 1,560 fish, comprising 19 species (Table 4).
+The total number of species recorded from each zone declined upstream, from 14 in the LSCE to 8 in the USE.
+As in the seven previous years of monitoring, Perth herring (Nematalosa vlaminghi) was among the dominant species in offshore waters from all four zones, comprising 46-90% of the total catches (Table 4).
+The Southern eagle ray (Myliobatis tenuicaudata) was abundant in the LSCE (23% of the catch) and Yellowtail grunter (Amniataba caudavittata) and Black bream (Acanthopagrus butcheri) in the USE (14-18%).

 Table 3.
-Compositions of the fish communities observed across the six nearshore sites sampled in each zone of the Swan Canning Estuary during summer and autumn of 2018.
+Compositions of the fish communities observed across the six nearshore sites sampled in each zone of the Swan Canning Estuary during summer and autumn of2019.
 Data for the three most abundant species in the catches from each zone are emboldened for emphasis.
-LSCE = Lower Swan Canning Estuary, CE = Canning Estuary, MSE = Middle Swan Estuary, USE = Upper Swan Estuary. denotes introduced species
+LSCE = Lower Swan Canning Estuary, CE = Canning Estuary,MSE = Middle Swan Estuary, USE = Upper Swan Estuary. \ denotes introduced species